- Where can I get copies of records or submit a public records request?

 Sorry, no, but we can help you find the right agency to call or email in order to get a copy of or access records from different government agencies.

-We have a book of Deed Records, dated 1849-1854, which were recorded for parts of Washington County which would later become Multnomah County.
+We have a book of Deed Records, dated 1849-1854.
+They were recorded for parts of Washington County, which later became Multnomah County.

 Accessing the archives is typically free of charge, however certain fees may apply if you request assistance or copies above and beyond certain limits.
 Our Copying and Research Assistance Fee schedule details these limits.